happytomatoe/udacity-capstone-project/README.md

   "RoleName": "EMR_DefaultRole",
   "RoleName": "EMR_EC2_DefaultRole",
 ```
-If the roles not present, create them using the following command
+If the roles are not present, create them using the following command

 ```shell
 aws emr create-default-roles